 As of March 1, 2018, amendments to Annex VI impose new requirements on ships of 5,000 gross tonnage and above to collect fuel oil consumption data for ships, as well as certain other data including proxies for transport work.
 Amendments to MARPOL Annex VI that make the data collection system for fuel oil consumption of ships mandatory were adopted at the 70th session of the MEPC held in October 2016 and entered into force on March 1, 2018.
 The amendments require operators to update the vessel's Ship Energy Efficiency Management Plan (or SEEMP) to include a part II describing the ship-specific methodology that will be used for collecting and measuring data for fuel oil consumption, distance travelled, hours underway, ensuring data quality is maintained and the processes that will be used to report the data.
-This has been verified as compliant on all ships for calendar year 2019.
-The data collection period for the 2020 calendar year has been completed, and the verification of the data is on-going.
+This has been verified as compliant on all ships for calendar year 2019 and 2020.
 A Confirmation of Compliance has been provided by the Ship's Flag State Administration / Recognized Organization on behalf of Flag State and is kept on board.
+Data collection for 2021 has been completed, and the verification of the data is ongoing by DNV, the authorized verifier.
+The process will be completed by the end of April 2022.

 IMO regulations required that as of January 1, 2015, all vessels operating within ECAs worldwide recognized under MARPOL Annex VI must comply with 0.1% sulfur requirements.
 Certain modifications were necessary to optimize operation on LSMGO of equipment originally designed to operate on Heavy Fuel Oil (or HFO).
-Also, LSMGO is more expensive than HFO and this could impact the costs of operations.
+Also, LSMGO is more expensive than HFO and this could impact the cost of operations.
 We are primarily exposed to increased fuel costs through our spot trading vessels, although our competitors bear a similar cost increase as this is a regulatory item applicable to all vessels.
 All required vessels in our fleet trading to and within regulated low sulfur areas comply with applicable fuel requirements.